Tarangire National Park

 Activities

-Tarangire National Park has different activities that can be done once you have arrived at the Park.
-These activities include Day Game drive, Night Game Drive, Walking Safari, Filming and Photographing, Bush-meal, Hot air balloon safari, Bird watching and Picnicking.
+Tarangire National Park has different activities once you arrive at the Park.
+These activities include Day Game drive, Night Game Drive, Walking Safari, Filming and Photographing, Bush-meal, Hot air balloon safari, Bird watching, and Picnicking.